 In this class we will:

--walk through a basic, yet creative yoga practice modified for a wide range of bodies, with several levels offered for each pose
+-walk through a basic, yet creative yoga practice, with several levels offered for each pose, and often "workshop" poses to find ways they work for our bodies

 -share laughter and dance (dancing is optional but super fun!)